dotchain/dotjs/README.md

 });
 ```

 The specific implementations of `field`, `map`, `filter`, `group` and other such functions provided by `DotDB` all try to have reasonable behavior for mutating the output and proxying those changes upstream.
-For a given definition of the reactive forward data flow, multiple reverse flows can be defined and all the `bi-directional` primitives in `DotDB` pin both behaviors.
+For a given definition of the reactive forward data flow, multiple reverse flows can be defined and all the `bi-directional` primitives in `DotDB` pin these behaviors.
 Custom behaviors are possible (though intricate to get right at this point) but the inherent strength of two-way bindings is that the usual complexity of event-handling can be avoided with a fairly declarative setup.

-     One of the goals here is to build a UI apps where
+     One of the goals here is to use DotDB to build UI apps where
-     the complexities event-handling are not used.
+     the complexities of event-handling are not used.
 Instead, much
      of that behavior is obtained via simple composition-friendly
-     two-way bindings instead.
+     two-way bindings.
 For example, one can pass a field
      of a dictionary to a text input and simply have the text input
-     write directly (i.e. changes are applied onto the field of the
+     write directly (i.e. changes are applied onto the field and so
-     dictionary).
-This approach allows a more declarative approach
+     the dictionary itself is updated).
+This approach allows a
-     to not just rendering but also actual edits/mutations.
+     more declarative approach to not just rendering but also
+     actual edits/mutations.

 ### Demand-driven computation

 All of DotDB uses a demand-driven computation model (Pull FRP).
-This avoids a lot of the pit-falls of a pure Pull-based system (such as the need for schedulers, ensuring subscriptions are not leaked  -- and the cost of computation being based on all defined derivations even if those derivations are not required at the moment).
+This avoids a lot of the pit-falls of a pure Pull-based system (such as the need for schedulers, book-keeping of subscriptions -- and the cost of computation being based on all defined derivations even if those derivations are not currently needed).

-One of the interesting consequences of this approach is that defining a large number of views incurs almost no cost if they are never "used".
-Another consequence is the ability to schedule work better since all updates only happen when the `latest()` call is initiated.
-There are other subtle and graceful ways to introduce scheduling priorities without affecting ability to reason about the correctness.
+One of the interesting consequences of this approach is that defining a large number of `views` incurs almost no cost if they are never "used".
+Another consequence is the ability to schedule work better since all updates only happen when the `latest()` call is initiated, so different parts of the app can be updated at different frequencies.

+The biggest benefit of the formulation here is the ability to build composition friendly declarative structures.

     One of the goals of DotDB is to support building a full UI,
     using the computation scheme here with support for hidden views